OOPS: Automated generation of REST API specification via LLMs: Related work

 \subsection{Traditional OAS generation techniques}

-Currently, several annotation-based OAS generation techniques exist, such as Gin-Swagger \citep{gin-swagger}, Springfox \citep{springfox}, Swagger-JSDoc \citep{swagger-jsdoc}, and Flasgger \citep{flasgger}.
-After developers add specific annotations or comments, these techniques scan the code to produce OAS.
-Consequently, the quality of the generated OAS depends heavily on developers' input.
+Currently, several OAS generation techniques based on annotations or comments exist, such as Gin-Swagger \citep{gin-swagger}, Springfox \citep{springfox}, Swagger-JSDoc \citep{swagger-jsdoc}, and Flasgger \citep{flasgger}.
+After developers provide specific annotations or comments, these techniques scan the code to produce OAS.
+Consequently, the quality of OAS depends heavily on developer effort.
 Another approach, represented by APICARV \citep{yandrapally2023carving}, involves executing UI tests or employing crawlers on REST APIs to collect HTTP logs containing API request and response information, then inferring path parameters and constructing OAS based on these logs.
 When UI tests are unavailable, APICARV utilizes Crawljax \citep{mesbah2012crawling} as its crawler.
 More advanced crawlers, such as the data-driven Black Widow \citep{eriksson2021black} or task-driven YuraScanner \citep{stafeev2024yurascanner}, can explore client states more extensively to gather valuable HTTP logs.
-However, these approaches rely on the existence of web clients, making them inapplicable to REST API implementations without web clients and unable to discover endpoints not exposed in the web client.
-In addition to log-based approaches, ExpressO \citep{serbout2022expresso} employs proxy injection combined with static analysis to generate OAS, requiring the REST API to be runnable.
-Recent techniques that do not involve LLMs generate OAS entirely through static analysis \citep{huang2024generating,lercher2024generating}, thus eliminating the need to run REST APIs.
+However, these approaches rely on the existence of web clients and can only discover endpoints that are defined in the web client.
+In addition to approaches based on web clients, ExpressO \citep{serbout2022expresso}, based on server code, employs proxy injection combined with static analysis to generate OAS, requiring the REST API to be runnable.
+Recent techniques that do not involve LLMs generate OAS entirely through static analysis of server code \citep{huang2024generating,lercher2024generating}, thus eliminating the need to run REST APIs.
 These methods have also been applied to detect breaking changes in REST APIs \citep{lercher2025autoguard}, but all focus exclusively on the Java REST API frameworks Spring Boot and Jersey.